Jose Rizal's statue at Fort Santiago (Photo: Jove Moya)

 Above The vicarage in Wilhelmsfeld, Germany where Rizal stayed and wrote the last chapters of his novel Noli Me Tangere (Photo and caption: Malou Francisco, EBC Europe Bureau, Eagle News Service)

 In 1886, Rizal travelled to Germany and stayed in the quarters of Pastor Karl Ullmer and his family.
-The former met the latter when he strolled on the slopes of Odenwald, Heidelberg one day.
-Rizal was able to immerse himself in German culture and learned the language eventually.
+The former met the latter when he strolled on the slopes of Odenwald, Heidelberg, one day.
+Rizal immersed himself in German culture and eventually learned the language.

 Tatler Trivia: Rizal began writing the last few chapters of Noli Me Tangere in the house of pastor Ullmer.